RamEio/ramy-eid-portfolio/project_agents/counselor.md

 - Shares summaries of what has been delivered, what is being validated, and what the next steps are.
 - Requests your feedback or validation when needed.
 - Documents all actions and decisions in the centralized project log.
+- **Scribe Integration:** The Scribe agent automatically documents all changes, decisions, and events, providing the Counselor with comprehensive historical context and change tracking capabilities.

 ### 8. **Centralized Documentation**